[Photo credit to @manp]

 You can also do a little bit better here, because you do have access to that codebase in some way.
 You can set up integration tests such that when another version of the service is being built, you’re part of their tests in some small way.
 Either have their codebase test by pulling in your service and testing against it, or set up tests that pulls in their code for every new version.
 Either way, you get advanced warnings of breakages.

 A modern and very practical alternative and new best practice is for each service to ship a container (or other similar construct) that you can run as part of your integration tests.
 If your upstream services are all containerized, you can run tests very easily against those services as part of your tests.
+When the number of services compound, there’s the option to reduce microservice overhead using a set of shared libraries for concerns like logging, tracing, and metrics have helped reduce the cost of building and maintaining those new services.

 Mock all API calls to avoid flaky tests.